Put your name here

 It has not been an easy matter, getting agreement on a standard written form for the Cornish language.
 But Jenefer Lowe, Cornish Language Officer for Cornwall County Council, in an interview for Radyo Kernew, has said that an announcement can be expected by the end of this month (April).

-Gwyn Griffiths Par Gwyn Griffiths le 23/04/08 19:23
+Par Gwyn Griffiths pour Gwyn Griffiths le 23/04/08 19:23

 It has not been an easy matter, getting agreement on a standard written form for the Cornish language.
-But Jenefer Lowe, Cornish Language Officer for Cornwall County Council — see ( voir l'article ) part III — in an interview for Radyo Kernew, has said that an announcement can be expected by the end of this month (April).
+But Jenefer Lowe, Cornish Language Officer for Cornwall County Council — see ( voir notre article ) part III — in an interview for Radyo Kernew, has said that an announcement can be expected by the end of this month (April).

 But we shall have to wait and see whether this will mean that from next September the language will be gradually introduced into schools and whether there will be some official documents in the language.